AMSA launches campaign to improve construction barge safety

 The legislative changes followed discussions between the Maritime and Coastguard Agency and the industry looking at how to solve the logistical problems of transporting workers.
 Vessels that transport workers to offshore wind farms are currently not legally allowed to carry more than 12 people, no matter the size of vessel.
 Continue reading “MCA approves the safe carriage of a greater number of workers in the offshore wind farm sector”

-Australian operators with fixed gas LPG systems must be aware of appliances listed on the installation compliance plate
+Operators with LPG systems must be aware of appliances listed

 On 30 June 2021, a class 4E domestic commercial vessel houseboat used for recreational purposes was at anchor in the backchannel of a Northern NSW river.
 The owner and their son were onboard and the owner was preparing dinner in the galley at the starboard aft end of the main cabin.

-The owner attempted to light a gas-powered stove by a piezo ignition switch when a blast explosion took place causing catastrophic Continue reading “Australian operators with fixed gas LPG systems must be aware of appliances listed on the installation compliance plate”
+The owner attempted to light a gas-powered stove by a piezo ignition switch when a blast explosion took place causing catastrophic Continue reading “Operators with LPG systems must be aware of appliances listed”

 Twist-lock foundations should be inspected regularly